 When you send the schedule electronically, it is instantly distributed.
 There's no need to find out if your employees have seen the new schedule.
 When using software, the schedule is immediately received after being sent.

 Easily and quickly adjusts to any necessary changes.
 A new schedule version can be instantly sent out after the changes are made.

 Reduce the amount of paper your company uses.
 This saves money while also assisting in reducing paper waste, which is beneficial for the environment.

 All of these advantages can be had with even the most basic software...
 Furthermore, industry-specific advanced rostering software is capable of far more than previously thought.

 In this case, the software wins out over pen and paper because it offers all the advantages of the pen-and-paper method.
-While there is a learning curve, using free employee scheduling software will save you time and money in the long run.
+While there is a learning curve, using completely free employee scheduling software will save you time and money in the long run.

 Let's take a closer look at the features you should look for in a scheduling application.

 There are several factors to consider when putting together your schedule.
 Any free employee scheduling software worth it should also account for those shifting factors.

 Here are a few variables that your employee scheduling software should be able to handle.